snikket-im/snikket-android/README.md

 feature is regarded experimental.
 Conversations is the only client that uses XEP-0027 with conferences.
 (The XEP neither specifically allows nor disallows this.)

-#### Why is Conversations not end-to-end encrypted by default
-We briefly had OMEMO as the default E2EE but it turned out to be a usability nightmare and thus we reverted that.
-You can find more information in [the commit message](https://github.com/siacs/Conversations/commit/035d0c79572d5981c53d1bff7f30b484c6542f17) of that change.

-Quick reminder that Conversations **always** uses TLS to connect to your server.
-It won‘t even connect to a server without TLS.

 #### What is Blind Trust Before Verification / why are messages marked with a red lock?